acollamati/starchat-doc/docs/apis.md

 * text: the text to analyze
 * tokenizer: the tokenizer, default is "base"
 * sentencesThreshold: discard sentences if the sentence with the synonym is below the threshold, default us 0.0
-* synonymsThresholds: discard the synonyms if the distance is below the threshold, default is 0.0
+* synonymsThreshold: discard the synonyms if the distance is below the threshold, default is 0.0
 * distanceFunction: a distance function values are SUMCOSINE (sum of word vectors) or EMDCOSINE (Earth movers distance)
 * commonOrSpecificSearchTerms: specify if the terms table is from the common index or is index specific.
 Values are COMMON or IDXSPECIFIC
 * commonOrSpecificSearchPrior: specify if the prior_data table is from the common index or is index specific.
 Values are COMMON or IDXSPECIFIC